denstepanov/algostructs/README.md

-# algostructs
+# Algostructs

-Playground, which contains algorithms, structures and other solves of problems.
+Sandbox with lots of data structures, implemented algorithms and solved problems.